TakumiOtagaki/PseudoknotVisualizer/README.md

 #### Installation of RNAView

 You need to install [RNAView](https://github.com/rcsb/RNAView).
-There is an error around the installation of RNAView,
+Note: RNAView may have installation issues on very long path names.
+See Troubleshooting below.

-If you are installing PseudknotVisualizer in your home directory (recommended), the installation command is simple!
+If you are installing PseudoknotVisualizer in your home directory (recommended), the installation command is simple!
 The installation steps are basically as followings:
 ```sh
 git clone https://github.com/rcsb/RNAView.git